Beehive: How Far from Your House?

 Not everyone will feel positive about your beekeeping endeavor.
 But, if you manage the bees in a responsible manner, hopefully everyone can share the neighborhood in relative peace.
 As a last ditch effort, a free jar of honey can go a long way as well.

 Choosing a safe distance from your house for your backyard hive is very important.
 It will make your beekeeping experience much more enjoyable.
-And, some good planning in advance make prevent you from having problems farther down the road.
+And, some good planning in advance may prevent you from having problems farther down the road.